ngwingyan/WorkDayScheduler/README.md

 ![Textfield](assets/images/textfield.png)

-- Event are saved in local storage once the button is pressed, and persistent after refresh
+- Events are saved in local storage once the button is pressed, and persistent after refresh

 ![Persistent](assets/images/savedevent.png)